dnstwister/dnstwister/README.md

 This application simply returns the IP address of a domain passed to it by URL.

+Each resolve consumes a 'socket' in the quota (of a max 864,000 per day) so we are deploying multiple copies of this app to distribute the quota usage.
+You will need to run 'python build.py [n]' in the 'resolvers' directory, where [n] is the number of resolver apps to build.
+You then need to upload these resolvers one by one.
+The number built is also recorded in the dnstwister app.
+If you run 'python build.py' without a number it will read that number and just regenerate the same set of instances (useful if you update the dnsresolve code).
+Each instance has a number postfixed in its name/id - eg 'dnsresolve0'.

+You need pyyaml for this ('pip install pyyaml').

 ## DNSTWIST module

 This project uses a modified (by me) snapshot of dnstwist, in